DigiCONFLICT Research Consortium

 Professor of Photographic Cultures and Heritage in the Photographic History Research Centre at De Montfort University (DMU), UK.

 Assistant Professor of Art History at the Institute of Art in the Polish Academy of Sciences (participating through Society Liber pro Arte, Poland).

-Associate Professor of History in the Department for Studies of Social Change and Culture (ISAK) at Linköping University, Sweden.
+Professor of History in the Department for Studies of Social Change and Culture (ISAK) at Linköping University, Sweden.